carolacaivano/Diamond-Price-Prediction/README.md

 ```
 $ python pipeline.py path_of_dataset
 ```
-so you need to specify the path where your dataset is located.
+you need to specify the path where your dataset is located.

 #### Challenge 3